To manage model lifecycle, you can assign stages (such as

 You can write CI/CD actions that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.
 For that, you can leverage any ML model deployment tool, such as MLEM.

-You can assign stages using the GTO CLI.
-To assign stages using Iterative Studio, watch this tutorial video or read on below:
+- To assign stages using DVC Studio, watch this tutorial video or read on below.

 Select the version to which you want to assign the stage.